 When executed well, our wines represent a perfect harmony between the natural expression of the grape and the added dimension of French oak, showcasing the best of both worlds.

 Without further ado, remarks on some (not all) of the current Lodi-grown wines of Christopher Cellars:

 2021 Christopher Cellars, Mule Plane Vineyard, Mokelumne River-Lodi Carignan ($38)

 The overall effect is prickly on the palate, and titillating to the senses.
-When you taste it, you almost immediately begin to crave sustenance such as wood grilled salmon, summery pastas in fresh primavera sauces, or even sushi composed of tuna, salmon or fish roe.
+When you taste it, you almost immediately begin to crave sustenance such as wood-grilled salmon, summery pasta in fresh primavera sauces, or even sushi composed of tuna, salmon, or fish roe.

 Christopher Cellars, Sprague Family Vineyard, Clements Hills-Lodi Cinsaut ($38)

 One of the reasons why Lodi has become famous for its Cinsaut—one of the black-skinned grapes long associated with the Rhône Valley region of France—is because the region's oldest vineyard, called Bechthold, consists of Cinsaut grapes originally planted way back in 1886.
 Gordon Sprague planted his 4-acre block of Cinsaut on the east side of Lodi, close to the little one-horse town of Clements, in 2018.

 Sprague Family Vineyard may be a fledgling Cinsaut planting, but one whiff of the Christopher Cellars bottling—positively exuding Bing cherry and strawberry fragrances—tells you why Lodi has recently become well known for its quintessential Mediterranean climate.
 A climate that makes the region a virtual second home for grapes of Mediterranean origin, such as Cinsaut.